mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/basic_concepts.rst

 .. image:: /images/Pixels-brushstroke.png
    :align: center

 In contrast to raster images, vector graphic images are based on mathematical expressions.
 They are independent of the pixels.
 For example, when you draw a rectangle on a :ref:`vector layer <vector_layers>` in Krita you are actually drawing paths passing through points that are called nodes, which are located on specific coordinates on the 'x' and 'y' axes.
 When you re-size or move these points the computer calculates and redraws the path and displays the newly formed shape to you.
-Hence you can re-size the vector shape to any extent without any loss in quality.
+Hence, you can re-size the vector shape to any extent without any loss in quality.
 In Krita, everything which is not on a vector layer is raster based.

 Images, Views and Windows
 -------------------------